 Tritium is a highly mobile isotope of hydrogen that acts as a conservative tracer.
 It is an excellent performance indicator of volatile radionuclide migration from waste cells.
 Atmospheric moisture is continuously collected at the Area 3 and Area 5 RWMSs and analyzed for tritium.
-Approximately 11 cubic meters (m^3) (388 cubic feet [ft^3]) of air are drawn across a desiccant during each 2-week sample period to collect atmospheric moisture.
+Approximately 11 cubic meters (m^3) (388 ft^3) of air are drawn across a desiccant during each 2-week sample period to collect atmospheric moisture.
 Moisture is distilled from the desiccant, and tritium activity is measured by liquid scintillation.

-Tritium was sampled at one air monitoring location inside the Area 3 RWMS and two nearby areas during 2018 (Figure 3-1).
-These locations were U-3ax/bl South, Bilby Crater, and Kestrel Crater N. U-3ax/bl South measures radionuclide concentrations near the center of the Area 3 RWMS, while Bilby Crater and Kestrel Crater N measure radionuclide concentrations in the prevailing wind directions at the Area 3 RWMS.
-Bilby Crater is approximately 1.2 km (0.75 mi) north of the Area 3 RWMS, and Kestrel Crater N is approximately 1.5 km (0.93 mi) south of the Area 3 RWMS.
-Consistently higher radionuclide concentrations at U-3ax/bl South compared to Bilby Crater and Kestrel Crater N might indicate the Area 3 RWMS is the source of the elevated radionuclide concentrations while similar radionuclide concentrations would indicate the Area 3 RWMS is not a strong source of radionuclides.
+Tritium was sampled at one air monitoring location inside the Area 3 RWMS and two nearby locations during 2019 (Figure 3-1).
+These locations were U-3ax/bl South, Bilby Crater, and Kestrel Crater N. The U-3ax/bl South station measures radionuclide concentrations near the center of the Area 3 RWMS, while the Bilby Crater and Kestrel Crater N stations measure radionuclide concentrations in the prevailing wind directions at the Area 3 RWMS.
+The Bilby Crater station is approximately 1.2 km (0.75 mi) north of the Area 3 RWMS, and the Kestrel Crater N station is approximately 1.5 km (0.93 mi) south of the Area 3 RWMS.
+Consistently higher radionuclide concentrations at U-3ax/bl South compared to Bilby Crater and Kestrel Crater N might indicate the Area 3 RWMS is the source of the elevated radionuclide concentrations, while similar radionuclide concentrations would indicate the Area 3 RWMS is not a strong source of radionuclides.

-Tritium was sampled at two air monitoring locations near the Area 5 RWMS during 2018 (Figure 3-2).
-These locations were Department of Defense (DoD) and RWMS 5 Lagoons.
+Tritium was sampled at two air monitoring locations near the Area 5 RWMS during 2019 (Figure 3-2).
+These locations were DoD and RWMS 5 Lagoons.
 The DoD station is approximately 1.0 km (0.62 mi) north-northeast of the center of the Area 5 RWMS, and the RWMS 5 Lagoons station is approximately 1.5 km (0.93 mi) south-southeast of the center of the Area 5 RWMS (Figure 3-2).
-These monitoring locations are generally in the prevailing wind directions and provide adequate environmental monitoring for the Area 5 RWMS.
+These monitoring locations are generally in the prevailing wind.

-During 2018, tritium concentrations at the Area 3 and Area 5 RWMSs ranged from -1.03 to 2.04 picocuries per cubic meter.
-Concentrations at all locations were similar throughout the year (Figure 4-4).
-The majority of tritium results from both the Area 3 and 5 RWMSs were below the minimum detectable concentration during 2018 and all results were well below the DOE Derived Concentration Standard (DCS) (DOE 2011) for tritium adjusted to the 10-mrem/yr dose limit specified in DOE M 435.1 for the air pathway.
+During 2019, tritium concentrations at the Area 3 and Area 5 RWMSs ranged from -0.41 to 6.62 picocuries per cubic meter (pCi/m^3).
+Concentrations at all the Area 5 RWMS locations were higher from August through November and were similar to other locations throughout the rest of the year (Figure 4-4).
+Other than the August through November concentrations, the majority of the tritium results from both the Area 3 and 5 RWMSs were below the minimum detectable concentration.
+All 2019 results were well below the DOE Derived Concentration Standard (DCS) (DOE 2011) for tritium adjusted to the 10-mrem/yr dose limit specified in DOE M 435.1 for the air pathway.
 This scaled DCS is the tritium concentration in air that results in a 10-mrem annual effective dose to a person breathing it for the entire year.